-Field name Description Select Tag Service Select a tag-based service to apply the service and its tag-based policies to ADLS.
+Field name Description e e e e e e e e e e e e e e e e e e e Select a tag-based service to apply the service and its tag-based policies to ADLS.

 Field name Description Username The end system user name that can be used for connection.
 Password The password for the user name entered above.
 Common Name For Certificate The common name of the certificate.
 ADLS Data Location The path to the data storage location.
 ADLS Logs Location The path to the logs storage location.
 Ranger Audits Location The HDFS path to the Ranger audits storage location.
 Add New Configurations Add any other new configurations.